yifu-ding/BGEMM-CUDA/README.md

-# BGEMM
+# BGEMM & BWTA (Binary Weight and Ternary Activation)

-This is a repository for Binary General Matrix Multiply (BGEMM) by customized CUDA kernel.
+This is a repository for Binary General Matrix Multiply (BGEMM) and BWTA (Binary Weight and Ternary Activation) GEMM by customized CUDA kernels.
 Thank FP6-LLM for the wheels!

-#### Still developing, weak compatibility.
-Welcome to PR!
+# Still developing...

 ## Installation